-(76) Upon enrolment, a student will provide the Director, Student Administration Services with an address for the mailing of all official correspondence.
+(81) Upon enrolment, a student will be entitled to receive a student identification card, which should be carried while on University premises.
+A student may be required to show their identification card upon request by a designated employee of the University.
+Lost identification cards will be replaced upon payment of a prescribed administrative charge.
+(82) Upon enrolment, a student will provide the Director, Student Administration Services with an address for the mailing of all official correspondence.
 For international onshore students, this must be the student's current residential address.
 A student must notify the Director, Student Administration Services of any change of address within no more than five working days of the change, in writing or via e-mail or via the student management system.

-(77) The University is not liable if official correspondence fails to reach a student who has not notified the Director, Student Administration Services of a change of address as required by clause (76).
+(83) The University is not liable if official correspondence fails to reach a student who has not notified the Director, Student Administration Services of a change of address as required by clause (82).